JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ### <a name="request-a-plan">What if your salary increase request is put on hold for now?

 One last thing: *Asking* for a raise—even with a strong case—doesn't guarantee you'll get the raise you asked for.
-Sometimes you'll get a clear "yes" or "no", but sometimes your manager will say "It's just not a good time" or "I don't think you're quite ready yet.
+Sometimes you'll get a clear "yes" or "no", but sometimes your manager will say "It's just not a good time right now" or "I don't think you're quite ready yet.
 Let's revisit this later."

 In this case, it's important to establish a clear plan so you know exactly what you need to do to improve your case and revisit your request at a better time.